bmlanguage/bml/documentation.md

 **7. Memory Safety in BML**

 *   `DataType scoped`: Zero-overhead dangling pointer prevention using lexical scope.
 Pointers are valid only within their lexical scope and the compiler ensures that the pointer cannot escape the scope.
-This is implemented mostly at compile time, but depending on compiler flags runtime checks can be added.
-The `scoped` keyword is optional for local variables and can be omitted if the compiler can infer this using static analysis.
+This mechanism is mostly implemented at compile time, but may include optional runtime checks based on compiler flags.
+The `scoped` keyword is optional for local variables when the compiler can statically infer their scope.
+Scoped pointers cannot be null.
     *   **Static Analysis Process for Implicit Scope:**
         *   The compiler performs static analysis to determine if a pointer's lifetime is strictly confined to its lexical scope specifically its function body or a block inside the function.
         *  The compiler analyses the code flow to verify if the pointer is never passed as a parameter to a function or stored inside a struct that outlives the scope of the pointer, and if the pointer is never returned by a caller function.
 If all the conditions are satisfied the compiler infers that the pointer is scoped and the `scoped` qualifier can be omitted.